Southampton-RSG/2015-12-15-Southampton/novice/python/03-lists.md

 ~~~

 This looks like an array because we can use *slicing* notation to pick out an individual element -
 indexes start from 0.

+Programming languages like Fortran and MATLAB start counting at 1,
+because that's what human beings have done for thousands of years.
+Languages in the C family (including C++, Java, Perl, and Python) count from 0
+because that's simpler for computers to do.

+It takes a bit of getting used to,
+but one way to remember the rule is that
+the index is how many steps we have to take from the start to get the item we want.

 We select individual elements from lists by indexing them:

 ~~~{.python}
 print('first and last:', odds[0], odds[-1])